-- Check Point User Center sends you an email with the full cplic put command.
-You can also see the full syntax in the generated license details in the User Center. - On the Management Server, each Security Group is one Security Gateway object.
-Therefore, each Security Group consumes a Management license of one Security Gateway. - Installation of a Central license with SmartUpdate requires a policy installation on the Security Gateway or VSX Gateway object to propagate the license (see MBS-4510).
+- Check Point User Center sends you an email with the full "cplic put" command. - You can also see the full syntax in the generated license details in the User Center. - On the Management Server, each Security Group is one Security Gateway object. - Therefore, each Security Group consumes a Management license of one Security Gateway.

-Special Configuration Scenarios
+Step 5 - Special Configuration Scenarios